 Usage statistics make it possible to evaluate individual publications based on their concrete and individual use.
 They show how often a publication was accessed or downloaded.
 Recommendation services and relevance criteria can be created based on these usage patterns.
 Particular mention should be given to the project Open Access Statistics in this field.

-The developers of Altmetric are purusing a completely new path.
+A completely new approach is taken by the developers of Altmetric.
 They determine how often an article is discussed in social media.
 The following are included in the evalutions:

 - News Outlet